 A highlight of Telenor's expansion in Asia is its business in Myanmar, which was launched commercially in September 2014.
 The company rapidly gained scale, with over 17 million mobile subscribers as of December 2018.
-However, the number of subscriptions decreased by around 12% in 2018 while organic subscription and traffic revenue decreased by 11.3% in Q4 18, affected by aggressive competition after the entry of a fourth player in 2018.
+However, the number of subscriptions decreased by around 12% in 2018, while organic subscription and traffic revenue decreased by 11.3% in Q4 2018, weakened by aggressive competition after the entry of a fourth competitor in 2018.
 The new entrant was allowed to price below the price floor set by the regulator until September 2018, which has increased price competition further.
-We expect competition to continue to implement aggressive offers to build market share although now all companies compete under the same regulatory conditions.
-The sharp reduction in ARPU (NOK26 as of December 2018 versus NOK52 as of Q1 2015) is a clear indicator of this underlying trend.
+We expect competition to continue to implement aggressive offers to build market share, although all companies compete under the same regulatory conditions now.
+The sharp reduction in average revenue per user (ARPU), which was NOK26 as of December 2018 compared with NOK52 as of Q1 2015, is a clear indicator of this underlying trend.

-Sluggish group revenue growth driven by intense competition in key markets; Solid growth in emerging markets
+Telenor to benefit from Finland's stable operating environment although intense competition in key markets remains; strong growth in emerging markets